 Inshore fishing is dominated by many independent fishermen who fish most of or the entire year.
-In 2019, a total of 2,156 fishermen landed their catches to Royal Greenland, which means that just over half of those employed in the fishing industry are fishing for Royal Greenland's factories.
+In 2022, a total of 1,760 fishermen landed their catches to Royal Greenland, which means that approximately 40% of those employed in the fishing industry are fishing for Royal Greenland's factories.

 As shown on the chart, the number of fishermen has increased significantly since 2010, where around 550 fishermen landed their catch to Royal Greenland.

 The reason for the large increase in 2016 was mainly because it became possible for more fishermen to become independent and apply for their own license for Greenland halibut fishing.
 In 2016, 27% more licenses were granted compared to 2015 in the three northern administrative areas, Disko Bay, Upernavik and Uummannaq, while the number of boats remained the same.
 The same thing happened in 2019, but to a lesser extent.